 This brochure is provided to applicants who have been denied certification.
 It provides general information on the assessment and appeal process.
+The brochure was updated in 2014 and includes information on the College's revised distance education policy and the Enhanced Teacher Education Program.
 The Credential Assessment Brochure was made available on the public website in the Resources section.
 The URL for this section is as follows: